Wondering how to get verified on YouTube? Here’s a step-by-step guide on how to apply, and all the extra measures you need to take.

 You may recognise this font if you watch a lot of instructional videos.
 Bebas is the go-to for thumbnails on make-up tutorials, recipe walkthroughs and other videos in that same category.

-Many people choose to use this font in their banners on YouTube, as well as the thumbnails.
+Many people choose to use this font in their YouTube banner as well as thumbnails, making it a good ‘all rounder’ YouTube font.

 Badaboom, just like its name, is here to make a fun impression.
-This choice may not be as versatile, but it’s impactful.
+This choice may not be as versatile, but it’s certainly an impactful and fun font!

 It’s been picked up by creators who make DIY videos and content aimed at a younger audience.